91juhwang/BVly/README.md

 1. Crawl and retrieve all the links in `https://moz.com/top500/pages`, which lists top 500 websites and domains.
 2. For each of those URL, check to make sure each URL returns the correct status code.
 3. If the URL exists and does not return 4xx errors, it will `find_or_create_by` a new `Url` record.
-4. It will rescue and will not populate bad URLs.
+4. It will rescue and will not populate bad URLs or URLs that take more than 10 seconds to check.

 ## Contact